Diablo5G/ELK-Stack-Project/README.md

         enabled: yes
 ```

-In this play, the ansible systemd module is used to start docker on boot, setting the keyword 'enabled:' to "yes".

  Now we can start launching and exposing the container by run

 ```bash
 ansible-playbook install-elk.yml